-We place Christ at the centre of all we do and therefore we believe that Collective Worship helps us all to build our relationship with Jesus and come to know him better.
+We place Christ at the centre of all we do and say and therefore we believe that Collective Worship helps us all to build our relationship with Jesus and come to know him better.

-Mass – We attend Mass as a whole school at Christ the King Church on Holy Days of Obligation.
-In addition to this we celebrate special Masses during the school year, beginning with a Welcome Mass as we start the new academic year.
-Each class attends morning Mass each term where the children write and lead the parish in the Prayers of Intersession.
+Mass – Mass is a very important part of our school life, as a school this was something we truly missed during the difficult year of COVID19.
+We hope to resume to attending Mass as a whole school at Christ the King Church as soon as it is safe to do so.
+This includes all Holy Days of Obligation.
+We are looking forward to each class attending morning Mass again each term where the children write and lead the parish in the Prayers of Intersession, the music and the offertory.
 Parents are warmly invited to celebrate these Masses with us.

 Whole School Liturgy – Miss Lickess, Mr Colley or Mrs Burns lead our whole school liturgies.
 On a Monday we listen to and reflect upon Sunday’s Gospel.
 On a Wednesday we focus on the Statement to Live By and on a Friday we have our St Francis celebration to recognise the work of the children caring for our common home, linked to our work on Laudato Si.

 We are helped to understand the teachings of Jesus through the Gospels and readings, and we then explore how we can live these out as Christians and friends of Jesus.
 As a school community, we deepen our understanding of the seasons of the Church’s year, learning about liturgical colours, feast days and the Liturgy of the Word of Mass. **Currently not able to do with COVID restrictions**